influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/built-in/transformations/aggregates/aggregatewindow.md

     weight: 1
 ---

-The `aggregateWindow()` function applies an aggregate function to fixed windows of time.
+The `aggregateWindow()` function applies an aggregate or selector function (any function with a `column` parameter) to fixed windows of time.

 _**Function type:** Aggregate_